NaN-xyz/GlyphsApp-Filters/README.md

 Can be used on a glyph-by-glyph basis or across the entire selected font.

-Custom parameters can be set to filter on export rather than editing the font directly.
-Example:
+Custom parameters can be set to filter on the instance export rather than editing the font directly.
+Sample:

 ```
 Angularize; segsize:120; detail:True;